verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed - for developer use.
 Replace AST node addresses with short identifiers in tree dumps to enhance readability.
-Each unique pointer value is mapped to a unique identifier, but note that this is not necessarily unique per node instance as an address might get reused by a newly allocated node after a node with the same address has been dumped then freed.
+Each unique pointer value is mapped to an unique identifier, but note that this is not necessarily unique per node instance as an address might get reused by a newly allocated node after a node with the same address has been dumped then freed.